ppy/osu-wiki/wiki/BBCode/en.md

 The `[url]` tag is used to turn regular text into clickable hyperlinks.

-*Note: Using this tag is not necessary should one wish not to use custom hyperlink text, as the forum editor parses proper URLs as links automatically.*
+*Note: Using this tag is not necessary should one wish not to use custom hyperlink text, as the forum editor parses proper URLs into links automatically.*

 To create hyperlinks with the `[url]` tag, users must specify two arguments: the linked text to be displayed, and the specific URL of the website to navigate to.
 The former must be specified between the open and closed tags, and the latter must be specified as the `LINK` argument, without quotation marks (`"`).
 If no text is specified, the text will default to the name of the URL.